 Medical Treatment of Psoriasis

-No cure for psoriasis exists, but a number of good treatment options are available to control the problem.
+No cure for psoriasis exists, but a number of good treatment options are available to control it.
 Since this disease is incurable, psoriasis control must be considered for the long term.
-The spectrum of treatment options depends on the extent and severity as well as the emotional response to the disease: topical agents (drugs applied to the skin), phototherapy (controlled exposure to ultraviolet light), and systemic agents (orally or percutaneously administered agents).
+Treatment options depend on the extent and severity as well as the emotional response to the disease.
+They include topical agents (drugs applied to the skin), phototherapy (controlled exposure to ultraviolet light), and systemic agents (orally or percutaneously administered agents).
 All of these treatments may be used alone or in combination with one another.
-Psoriasis in children younger than age 15 is rare; therefore, the following treatments are confined to adult use.
+Psoriasis in children younger than age 15 is rare; therefore, the following discussion is confined to adult options.

 Topical agents: Medications applied directly to the psoriatic skin lesions are the safest approaches to treatment but are only practical if treating localized disease.
 The main topical treatments are corticosteroids (in vehicles such as foams, creams, gels, liquids, sprays, or ointments), vitamin D-3 derivatives, coal tar extracts, anthralin, or retinoids (vitamin A analogs).
 There isn't one topical drug that is best for all people with psoriasis.
 Because each drug has adverse effects or becomes less effective over time, it is common to rotate them.
 Sometimes topical preparations are combined together.
 For example, keratolytics (substances used to break down scales or excess skin cells) are often added to these preparations to enhance their penetration into the skin.
 Some preparations should never be mixed together because they interfere with each other.
 For example, salicylic acid inactivates calcipotriene cream or ointment (a form of vitamin D-3).
 On the other hand, drugs such as anthralin (tree bark extract) may require the addition of salicylic acid to work effectively.